ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Pixel Spacing

-!!! important "On Demand Sentinel-1 RTC now available at 10-m pixel spacing"
+!!! important "On Demand Sentinel-1 RTC now available at 10-m and 20-m pixel spacing"

     There are now three pixel spacing options available for On Demand Sentinel-1 RTC products.
 Users can choose to output the RTC products at a pixel spacing of 30, 20, or 10 meters.